GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 Alexander Dupuy | Software Engineer | Google

-[DNSSEC][1] (DNS Security Extensions) authenticates DNS response data to prevent DNS cache poisoning and is the basis for [DANE e-mail security][2].
+[DNSSEC][1] (DNS Security Extensions) authenticates DNS response data to prevent DNS cache poisoning and is the basis for [DANE e‑mail security][2].
 While Google Cloud DNS can provide DNSSEC signing for managed zones, adding a DS (Delegated Signer) record to the parent top-level-domain (TLD) registry is required for DNS resolvers to validate DNSSEC and fully protect a domain.

 [1]: https://www.isc.org/wp-content/uploads/2016/06/Winstead_DNSSEC-Tutorial.pdf
 [2]: https://www.internetsociety.org/blog/2016/01/lets-encrypt-certificates-for-mail-servers-and-dane-part-1-of-2/

 This tutorial is intended for DNS domain administrators using Google Cloud DNS